williamscollege/gallery_displays/readme.txt

 	 * ** the gallery name is derrived from the format above.
 	 * ** you must use underscores in your images subdirectory names
 	 * ** the trailing value of your images subdirectory names must be an integer (a number)
+	 * ** a separate thumbnails directory exists if you want to place thumbnails (i.e. for your ios app) online
 	 * 3) The hidden INPUT VALUE must be the filename (including extension) of the requested image
 	 * ** standard format: "image_filename.extension" (examples: c-starwars-2.jpg, Yoda_SWSB.png)